REL 275 - banner

 • Comments in Class up to 50 points

 Our class periods should be seen as opportunities for mutual enlightenment.
-I encourage and expect many exchanges of ideas and experiences from your service in the Church.
+I encourage and expect many exchanges of ideas and gospel-based life experiences.

 If you consider yourself shy, I recommend that you put your shyness in a box and mail it to the bottom of the Atlantic Ocean (the Pacific isn't far enough).
 While in college, take advantage of the resources available to you and "re-engineer" yourself, thus becoming an active participant in a society.
 Semester-long silence will be rewarded with 0 (zero) points.